2026-27 ENROLLMENT

 All chartered public schools shall accept qualified pupils from any school district.
 Per NH law, New Hampshire students are given preference over out of state students—a pupil who meets the admission requirements of a chartered public school, and who is a resident of New Hampshire, shall be given absolute admission preference over a nonresident pupil.
 Once admitted, chartered public school pupils need not reapply for admission for subsequent years.

-At HPCS, priority is given to the following groups:
+At Heartwood, priority is given to the following groups:

 Children of HPCS Founding Board members